Zhou dynasty - Wikipedia

 Zhou Dynasty - World History Encyclopedia

-The Zhou Dynasty (1046-256 BCE) was among the most culturally significant of the early Chinese dynasties and the longest lasting of any in China's history, divided into two periods: Western Zhou (1046-771 BCE) and Eastern Zhou (771-256 BCE).
+The Zhou Dynasty (1046-256 BCE) was among the most culturally significant of the early Chinese dynasties and the longest lasting of any in China 's history, divided into two periods: Western Zhou (1046-771 BCE) and Eastern Zhou (771-256 BCE).

-The Zhou Dynasty, History and Facts of Zhou Dinasty - China Highlights
+The Zhou Dynasty, History and Facts of Zhou Dinasty

 The Zhou Dynasty (1045–221 BC) saw China grow, fracture into states, then unite in imperialism.
 It was technically the longest dynasty, though the Zhouhad effectively lost power by 770 BC.
-Major philosophies and religions emerged that were the basis of Chinese belief in later eras, such as Confucianism and Daoism.

 Zhou Dynasty, ca. 1050–221 BCE - Smithsonian's National Museum of ...